Government of Canada / Gouvernement du Canada

 Marginal note:Rigid structural elements

-Any rigid structural element underlying a contactable surface of a restraint system for infants with special needs must not have
+Any rigid structural element underlying a contactable surface of a restraint system for disabled persons must not have

 • (a) a protrusion, with any padding or flexible overlay material removed, of more than 9.5 mm; or